 So we have three possible weak points in this chain.
 Let's see:

-It's hard to imagine someone at Microsoft peeking at our data.
+It's hard to imagine someone at Microsoft or another of our cloud providers peeking at our data.
 First, they are also subject to the Data Privacy Act.
 Secondly, I'm pretty sure there are far more appealing databases than ours to peek into.
-And how would end up the multi-million Azure business if Microsoft were eventually sued to use some of their customer's data?.
+And how would end up the multi-million cloud business if they were eventually sued to use some of their customer's data?.

 The second weak point is the responsible for the data at Catalansoft.
 Would you ever trust again that company if any doubt would arise about it?.
 I tell you: we want to be in this business for as long as we can, and we'd hate to be elbowed out after being fined.
 Our only interest is providing a good service to our customers forever, and dealing with our customer's private information can be done only once before closing down..

 The third one is the ATO Explorer administrator.
 He/she is whoever manages the application in the flight club, and has privileges to grant or deny privileges over the application data to other club users.

 As we see, it's just a matter of trust and confidence.
 In the same way we trust our telephone operator is not peeking into our conversations.
 Either we trust the companies providing the Internet services, or we become isolated.

 Although ATO Explorer owns the service data storage and databases, we will never sell or share your client data with any third-parties, or contact your clients directly.
 The information about your customers serves only for the service to run properly.

 As an additional safety measure, all communications in between the user and the server are encrypted using a proprietary technique, but even in case someone could decrypt one message, it could not be used again, since all messages have a very limited life time, after which the server would not acknowledge it, and the message would be rejected.

 Since the application is installed from the web, the web itself provides all necessary requirements.
 Is as simple as installing the Messenger.